 TEM imaging modes: multiple possibilities

-Electron microscopy is a dynamic science with many standard and non-standard imaging methods.
+Electron microscopy is a dynamic science with many standards and non-standard imaging methods.
 In the hands of a trained operator, the possibilities for study and analysis of the micromolecular world are many, with various imaging modes available, and more being developed as the technology progresses.
 This article has been an introduction to just some of the imaging modes available in the field of transmission electron microscopy today.